tetragrade/veracity-ttrpg/readme.md

 		+ Secrets must be the truth, and characters must have reasonable grounds to believe they are.
 If something is known to be false, even metatextually, it can't be a Secret.
         + Each character can only learn a given Secret once, and once a Secret is revealed by anyone, it's just news.
         + If you didn't convert a secret to a Secret: your character didn't believe it or consider it important, revealing it can't level them up.
+		+ What makes a Secret?
+			+ Secrets are the atomic components of a conspiracy.
+Not all hidden information is a secret, something becomes a secret when someone wants to keep it hidden i.e.
+			+ <span style="color: cornflowerblue">"There's a spoon hidden behind a loose brick."</span> Weird.
+Not a secret.
+			+ <span style="color: cornflowerblue">"There's a knife hidden behind a loose brick.
+The count hid it there long ago, he killed his elder brother to inherit his father's domain."</span> A secret.
 		<!--
 			Secrets are the atomic components of a conspiracy.
 Not all hidden information is a secret, something becomes a secret when someone wants to keep it hidden i.e.
 			"There's a spoon hidden behind a loose brick.": Weird.
 Not a secret.